Follow any (or all) of these eight culinary trails that cross Louisiana

-In the heart of Louisiana’s Cajun Country, good food pairs with a good time.
+In the heart of Louisiana’s Cajun Country in and around Lafayette, good food pairs with a good time.
 Crawfish, boudin and hot sauce are highlights in the region, and are best enjoyed to the beat of Cajun and zydeco music.

 Southwest Louisiana’s coast and wetlands yield fresh, flavorful seafood that finds its way on to local menus.
-And boudin, Louisiana’s favorite finger food, can be sampled at various establishments along the Southwest Louisiana Boudin Trail.
+And boudin, Louisiana’s favorite finger food, can be sampled at various establishments along the Southwest Louisiana Boudin Trail near Lake Charles.

 Southwest Louisiana’s coast and wetlands yield fresh, flavorful seafood such as crawfish.
 Taste the crustaceans along the region’s Seafood Sensation Trail.